DanielBerge/hotdrink-visual-editor/README.md

 # Getting Started with Create React App

 ## Future features
+* Change from output and input components to Textfield and Button.
+* IF block only has one input, and binary operation, add a input field in block.
+* Create blockbuilder button for binary operations.
 * Exporting and importing project
 * Drag from edge to create constraint, maybe a circle?
 * Export to REACT